15 Enticing Survival Books Like The Hatchet

 Summary of The Hatchet

-Before we get into the top similar books to The Hatchet, let’s quickly recap the story.
-Don’t worry, I won’t reveal any spoilers if you haven’t finished reading yet.
+Before I get into the top similar books to The Hatchet, let’s quickly recap the story.

-The Hatchet is an award-winning Canadian novel that tells the story of thirteen-year-old Brian Robeson, who, after learning of his mother’s infidelity, is traveling by single-engine plane to visit his father for the first time since the divorce.
+The Hatchet is an award-winning Canadian fiction novel that tells the story of a thirteen-year-old boy, Brian Robeson, who, after learning of his mother’s infidelity, is traveling by single-engine plane to visit his father for the first time since the divorce.

 When the plane crashes, killing the pilot, the sole survivor is Brian.
-Alone in the Canadian wilderness with nothing but his clothing, a windbreaker, and the hatchet his mother had given him as a present.
+Alone in the Canadian wilderness with nothing but his clothing, a windbreaker, and the hatchet his mother had given him as a present, he is forced to survive alone.

 Although first consumed by despair, Brian slowly learns survival skills—how to make a shelter for himself, hunt, fish, forage for food, make a fire, and even finds the courage to start over when a tornado ravages his campsite.